muratk5n/thirdwave/en/README.md

 ---

+Mr Freeze stays, he says "I like it here, it's cool over the summah, I will move to Gotham build an ice condo".

+--

 There is a sequel too..
 In this one Bruce Wayne decides to lobby the government for his tax dollars to be spent more on social help, less on stop-and-frisk bust-head-and-crack-skull approach mostly used in Gotham.
 The sequel is titled "*Batman: Defunding the Police*".
 It works, Joker, Two-Face get bored after a while, they declare they wont show up in the trilogy, or even the prequels.
-Everyone leaves except Mr Freeze he says "I like it here, it's cool over the summah, I will move to Gotham build an ice condo".

 ---